From exceptional collections to motivic decompositions via noncommutative motives: Statement of results

-Moreover, $\sum_{j=1}^p n_j=m$ and for every additive invariant $E$ (with values in a $\bbQ$-linear category) the equality $E(\cC^j_\dg)=E(k)^{\oplus n_j}$ holds. \end{theorem} Note that Theorem~\ref{thm:main2} imposes strong conditions on the shape of a possible semi-orthogonal decomposition of $\cD^b(\cX)$, whenever $M(\cX)_\bbQ$ decomposes into a direct sum of tensor powers of the Lefschetz motive.
+in the category $\Mot(k)_\bbQ^\natural$ obtained from $\Mot(k)$ by first taking rational coefficients and then passing to the idempotent completion.
+Moreover, $\sum_{j=1}^p n_j=m$ and for every localizing invariant $L$ (with values in an idempotent complete $\bbQ$-linear triangulated category) the equality $L(\cC^j_\dg)=L(k)^{\oplus n_j}$ holds. \end{theorem} Note that Theorem~\ref{thm:main2} imposes strong conditions on the shape of a possible semi-orthogonal decomposition of $\cD^b(\cX)$, whenever $M(\cX)_\bbQ$ decomposes into a direct sum of tensor powers of the Lefschetz motive.
 Intuitively speaking, if a semi-orthogonal exists then each one of its pieces is rather simple from the noncommutative viewpoint.

-The proofs of Theorems~\ref{thm:main} and \ref{thm:main2} rely on the ``bridge'' between Chow motives and noncommutative motives established in \cite{CvsNC}.
+The proofs of Theorems~\ref{thm:main} and \ref{thm:main2} rely on the ``bridge'' between Chow motives and noncommutative motives established by Kontsevich; see \cite[Thm.~1.1]{CvsNC}.
 In what concerns Theorem~\ref{thm:main}, we prove first that the dg enhancement $\cD_\dg^b(\cX)$ of $\cD^b(\cX)$ becomes isomorphic in the category of noncommutative motives to the direct sum of $m$ copies of the $\otimes$-unit.
 Then, making use of the mentioned ``bridge'' we show that all the possible lifts of this direct sum are the Chow motives of shape $\simeq {\bf L}^{\otimes l_1} \oplus \cdots \oplus {\bf L}^{\otimes l_m}$ with $l_1, \ldots, l_m \in \{0, \ldots, \mathrm{dim}(\cX)\}$.
 In what concerns Theorem~\ref{thm:main2}, the canonical isomorphisms \eqref{eq:canonical} follow from the mentioned ``bridge'' and from the decomposition of the noncommutative motive associated to $\cD^b_\dg(\cX)$; consult \S\ref{sub:proof} for details.